feeding my ohana

 Remember the Bulldog sauce.
 Add plain rice, namasu, and a green salad--quick and easy dinner.

-And while you can substitute boneless, skinless chicken thighs, I prefer pork.
+And while you can substitute boneless, skinless chicken thighs, I prefer pork, unless you are making katsu curry.

 1 package of thin, boneless pork chops